The Funniest and Strangest Casino Supersti -tions

 Casino superstition isn’t universal; it varies by culture, creating a fascinating global patchwork.

 · In Asian casinos: Never count your money at the table.
-It’s considered rude and unlucky, as if you’re tempting fate.
+This kind of counting is considered rude and unlucky, and it’s also poor etiquette around fellow gamblers and other players, as if you’re tempting fate.
 Instead, winnings are stacked or pocketed discreetly.

 · In Italy: It’s bad luck to place a hat on a bed or a gambling table.
 Superstitious Italian gamblers will avoid it at all costs.